celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 Before we start writing the code, we need to first list out the functionalities.

 1. An admin account that can authorize ticket creation for the drivers.

 2. An object containing ticket data such as ;

 ### price

 ### date created

 ### vehicle's registration number

-### a way to verify or check whether the ticket has been paid or not.
+### a way to verify or check whether the ticket has been paid or not

 > Note: The Vehicle plate number is very important to feature on the ticket object because it will be unique and will help us traverse, filter and search for ticket objects in the contract.
 So keep track of it.